What Will the New Normal Look Like?

 Distributed Work Will Increase

 Most everyone who is working these days is doing so remotely.
 The old expression “24/7 Work” has been replaced by 24/7 Work-Family-Life.
 It’s all happening at once, all the time.
 People are learning to cope, forming new patterns and adopting new work strategies.
 When normalcy returns some of us will be happy to get back into the office, others will opt for their new work styles.
-Business will need to adapt, including widening the set of allowable technology platforms to enable productivity and security across an amorphous workscape.
+Business will need to adapt, including widening the set of allowable technology platforms to enable productivity across an amorphous workscape.

 Economic Recovery Will Have A Long Tail